Boddingtons Bitter

-Boddingtons Bitter is a straw-golden bitter originally produced by Boddington & Co at their Strangeways Brewery in Manchester.
+Boddingtons Bitter is a straw-golden bitter beer originally produced by Boddington & Co at their Strangeways Brewery in Manchester.
 It is now owned by AB-InBev and produced at their brewery in Samlesbury, Lancashire.

 It is notable as one of the first beers to be packaged in cans containing a widget, giving it a creamy draught-style head.
 In the 1990s, the beer was heavily marketed as The Cream of Manchester in an advertising campaign credited with raising the city's profile.
 Adverts from 1996 to 1999 featured Melanie Sykes, who returned to the adverts in 2017 to mark 21 years since her first advert.

 Whitbread acquired Boddingtons in 1989, and gave the bitter nationwide distribution and an increased marketing budget.
 Boddingtons Bitter achieved its peak market share in 1997 and at the time was exported to over forty countries.
 Interbrew (now AB-InBev) acquired the Whitbread Beer Company in 2000.
 Strangeways Brewery was closed in 2004 and production of pasteurised (keg and can) Boddingtons was moved to Samlesbury.
 Production of the cask conditioned beer moved to Hydes Brewery in Moss Side, Manchester until it was discontinued in 2012.

 History

 Introduction of Boddingtons Bitter

 Boddingtons Bitter in its current form was introduced in 1971, brewed at Boddingtons' Strangeways Brewery.
 The product's increasing popularity drove the growth of the company throughout the 1970s.
 The Observer commented in 1974 that the product's low price and distinctive flavour afforded it an unusually loyal following.
 Michael Jackson described the beer as "one of Britain's outstanding bitters" in 1978.
 In 1981 The Observer commented, what has stood Boddingtons in good stead is the highly distinctive flavour of its brews, especially its bitters.
 In fact, in the North-West, Boddies is increasingly becoming a sort of cult brew.

 Concerns regarding quality control meant that the brewery had been reluctant to extend distribution outside its heartland.
 Boddingtons Bitter was distributed in the Home Counties for the first time in 1983.
 However with the expansion of production there were complaints that the beer had lost some of its former character.
 Regardless of these allegations, Boddingtons Bitter accounted for 90 per cent of production at Strangeways Brewery by 1986.

+Boddingtons Bitter was introduced in keg form in 1987.
+It was initially only supplied to the free trade, particularly social clubs, and the Boddingtons tied estate continued to supply the cask conditioned product.